trayldev/structure-todo-list-project/README.md

 export default hot(module)(App);
 ```

-If everything worked properly, our we should have a todo list with no way to add or delete items, just check/uncheck them.
+If everything worked properly, we should have a todo list with no way to add or delete items, just check/uncheck them.
+Go ahead and run `npm run dev` in the project root directory and checkout out at `localhost:5000`.

 ### Add Item

-To add an item we will add the following right below our TODO header and above our list wrapper inside our App component.
+To add an item we will add the following right below our todo header and above our list wrapper inside our App component.

 ```
 <div className="new-todo-wrapper">